 At USD and SDSU there will be, in addition to the institutional promotion and tenure committees, college or school promotion and tenure committees.
-At all institutions, departments or other appropriate administrative units may petition the president for the creation of a promotion and tenure committee for the respective department or unit.
+At all institutions, departments or other appropriate administrative units that have sufficient numbers of tenured faculty to form a committee may petition the president for the creation of a promotion and tenure committee for the respective department or unit.
 If approved, the president will determine the membership consistent with the ratio and constituency heretofore established for the institutional promotion and tenure committee.
-Tenure track and tenured Tenured faculty unit members will be elected to college or school, department or other appropriate administrative unit promotion and tenure committees using the same procedures used to elect tenure track and tenured faculty unit members to the institutional promotion and tenure committee.
+Tenure track and tenured faculty unit members will be elected to college or school, department or other appropriate administrative unit promotion and tenure committees using the same procedures used to elect tenure track and tenured faculty unit members to the institutional promotion and tenure committee.
 Faculty unit members within the appropriate unit will participate in the election procedures.